PacktPublishing/Microsoft-Defender-for-Cloud-Cookbook/README.md

-# Azure-Security-Center-Cookbook
-Azure Security Center Cookbook
-Azure Security Center Cookbook
+# Microsoft Defender for Cloud Cookbook
+Microsoft Defender for Cloud Cookbook